OpenKH/OpenKh/docs/tool/GUI.ModsManager/index.md

 * `description` - A description of what your mod does
 * `originalAuthor` - The name of the original author who created this mod.
 If you just ported this mod to the modsmanager for someone else, include the original authors name.
 * `logo` - The path to the icon.png
 * `assets` - A list of assets that will be modified when the mod runs.
 See `asset types`, for details on creating an asset.
+Some asset types will work on any game, while others are game specific.

 ## Asset Methods

-* `copy` - Performs a direct copy to overwrite a file.
+* `copy` (any game) - Performs a direct copy to overwrite a file.
 Works on any file type.

 Asset Example: